prasannax1/starships/README.md

 Ostensibly the *Photon* class is just the command section of the *Exodus* assembly.
 But The *Photon* class is a heavy cruiser comparable to the Excelsior in size and function.

 The *Photon* class has a variable geometry structure - The saucer section rises up by about 20m to allow the Photon to slide back from it's snug harness on top of the Aviary.
+And the nacelles rise by upto 15 meters when the Photon class gets separated from the Aviary.

 Like the Excelsior, the *Photon* class is used in mainly two ways:
  * As a control ship - the Photon class captures and "holds" a part of space during tactical operations.
 This is helped by the multi-phaser array that the Photon class has and the shuttlebay which can hold several fighter craft